-The Superintendent authorizes school principals, assistant principals, and dean of students to administer other forms of discipline that exclude a student from transportation services or extracurricular activities or impose detention.
-For students who meet the definition of homeless, the district will provide transportation according to 3115 -Students Experiencing Homelessness - Enrollment Rights and Services modify policy number as accurate.
+The Superintendent authorizes school principals to administer other forms of discipline that exclude a student from transportation services or extracurricular activities or impose detention.
+For students who meet the definition of homeless, the district will provide transportation according to 3115 -Students Experiencing Homelessness - Enrollment Rights and Services.

-Authorized staff may administer lunch or afterschool detention for not more than 30 minutes on any given day.
+Authorized staff may administer lunch or afterschool detention for not more than 60 minutes on any given day.
 Before assigning detention, the staff member will inform the student of the specific behavioral violation prompting their decision to administer detention and provide the student with an opportunity to share their perspective and explanation regarding the behavioral violation.
 At least one school personnel will directly supervise students during the duration of any detention.